 Teaching is an art.
 A tried-and-tested approach will not necessarily work for every learner and people participate in dance classes for all sorts of reasons.
 My teaching ethos is therefore based on an ambition to help everyone in my classes to recognise their own strengths and progress positively.

 The Royal Academy of Dance often uses the tagline “Learn.
 Teach.
-Dance” in its marketing materials and I think that this will remain as one of my mottos.
-I will certainly continue to seek out knowledge, share ideas and seize every chance to dance as I am happiest when discovering new things, writing and working in a dance studio.
-Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the dance students and dance audiences of the future!
+Dance” in its marketing materials and I think this is an excellent motto to live by.
+I will continue to seek knowledge, share ideas and seize every chance to dance.
+Now possessing a comprehensive knowledge of dance and education, in addition to experience teaching individuals of all ages, I aspire to inspire the students and audiences of the future!

 Georgina has a well-honed ability for communicating dance on the page – making the movement live and capturing detail.

 Seeing her ideas, writing style and knowledge grow during the completion of her degree was inspiring.
 It’s always lovely to work with someone who absorbs feedback, challenges ideas and pushes boundaries.

-Programme Manager / Senior Lecturer, Royal Academy of Dance
+Programme Manager and Senior Lecturer, Royal Academy of Dance